adobe/aepsdk-sample-app-android/README.md

 # Notice of deprecation

-Each [respective extension repository](https://developer.adobe.com/client-sdks/documentation/current-sdk-versions/#android) now has its own sample app.
-Please refer to those repositories for their sample apps.
+Each [respective extension repository](https://developer.adobe.com/client-sdks/documentation/current-sdk-versions/#android) now has its own test app.
+Please refer to those repositories for their test apps.

 ## About this Project